CaptainNicodemus/RSA-Messenger/README.md

 Next step is to find a suitable database service to deploy model into.

 ​	**Mandi Renae Palencia**
-​		Sprint 1 chat: I've made a simple chatroom app that use scoket programming in python to connect a server and client.
-Mulitple users can join as long as they have the same host and port.
-​		-We plan on creating a desktop application with this simple base.

 Sprint 1 chat: I've made a simple chatroom app that use scoket programming in python to connect a server and client.
 Mulitple users can join as long as they have the same host and port.

 We plan on creating a desktop application with this simple base.

 Next steps: Integrate RSA with chat application and use Universal Windows Platform to create an official desktop application.

 **Roman Iles**